aaronbloomfield/ccc/hws/ethprivate/index.md

     - part 2, step 2: link to genesis.json file
     - part 2, step 3: hash of genesis block (in the format used below)
-    - part 2, step 4: link to static-nodes.json file
+    - part 2, step 4: link to geth-config-???.toml file
     - part 2, step 5: course chainid / networkid
     - part 4: faucet URL
     - part 6: course account to send eth to